Find providers

 What is Adderall?

-Adderall comes in tablet form and in the following dosages: 5 mg, 7.5 mg, 10 mg, 12.5 mg, 15 mg, 20 mg, and 30 mg.
-The quick-acting formula—also called the immediate release (IR) formula—should be taken no more than twice a day with the last dose no later than 12:00 pm to avoid experiencing sleep loss.
+Adderall comes in tablet form and in the following dosages: 5, 7.5, 10, 12.5, 15, 20, and 30 milligrams.
+The quick-acting formula — also called the immediate release (IR) formula — is taken no more than twice a day with the last dose no later than 12:00 p.m. to avoid experiencing sleep loss.

-The standard version of Adderall is used primarily to treat ADHD but also has applications with sleeping disorders like narcolepsy.
+The standard version of Adderall was used primarily to treat ADHD but also had applications with sleeping disorders like narcolepsy.

 Cost

-Both Adderall and Adderall XR come in a generic form that costs less than the branded version of the drug.
-Without insurance, you may pay around $240 for a one-month supply of Adderall.
-Under an insurance plan, you’ll likely pay no more than $30.
-Contact your insurance provider for accurate pricing.
+Both Adderall IR comes in a generic form called dextroamphetamine-amphetamine, that costs less than the branded version of the drug.
+Without insurance, you may have paid around $1,138 for 100 oral tablets of brand-name Adderall.
+The generic will cost from $24 to $63 for 100 tablets.
+Contact your insurance provider for accurate pricing if your plan covers the medication.

-Adderall is a stimulant ADHD medication, and all stimulant medications come with potential side effects.
-If these side effects begin to bother you or you experience one of the rarer side effects, contact your healthcare provider immediately.
+Adderall i a stimulant ADHD medication, and all stimulant medications come with potential side effects.
+Side effects you may experience on Adderall, include:

 Side effects of Adderall include: